Performance of Grover's search algorithm with diagonalizable collective noises: Introduction

-Soon after GSA was proposed, it has aroused scientists' attentions and obtained fruitful research results, such as the generalizations and improvements \cite{Long99, Hoyer, Galindo, Biham02, Yoder, Tulsi,Zheng15,Zhang20,Yee20,Zheng20,Lv20}, the mechanism of quadratic acceleration \cite{Braunstein, Rungta, Cui, Pan17, Pan19, Shi, Pan}, experimental verification and the applications \cite{Godfrin,Wang21,Chakrabarty,Srinivasan,Pang19}.
-At the same time, people began to study the performance of GSA under different noisy environments.
-In 1999, Pablo-Norman \textit{et al.} \cite{Pablo} studied the Gaussian noise in each iteration process when searching for a single target.
-In 2000, Long \textit{et al.} \cite{Long} found that the main quantum gate defects in GSA were the systematic error of the phase flip gate and the random error of Hadamard transform.
-Following this work, Ai \textit{et al.} \cite{Ai} studied the influence of gate operation errors in the quantum counting algorithm.
-In 2003, Shapira \textit{et al.} \cite{Shapira} studied the unitary noise caused by small disturbance and drift of parameters on the algorithm.
-Shenvi \textit{et al.} \cite{Shenvi} analyzed the robustness of GSA to a random phase error in the oracle.
-Using the perturbative method, Azuma \cite{Azuma} assumed the system suffered a phase flip error and found higher-order perturbation.
-Using the quantum trajectories, Zhirov \textit{et al.} \cite{Zhirov} studied the effects of dissipative decoherence on the accuracy of GSA.
-In Refs. \cite{Salas,Botsinis} the decoherence effect on GSA was studied by modeling the noise as a depolarizing channel.
-In 2012, Gawron \textit{et al.} \cite{Gawron} studied the influence of noise on the algorithm from the perspective of computational complexity and showed that the quantum search algorithm had higher search efficiency than the classical algorithm under low noise.
-In 2016, Cohn \textit{et al.} \cite{Cohn} established global and local depolarized channel models to conduct noise analysis and observed the types of errors or degradation that need to be corrected.
-In 2018, Kravchenko \textit{et al.} \cite{Kravchenko} studied the algorithm performance when the search space contained both faulty and non-faulty marked elements.
-In 2019, Reitzner \textit{et al.} \cite{Reitzner} researched GSA under localized dephasing.
-In 2020, Wang \textit{et al.} \cite{Wang} studied on the prospect of using GSA in the noisy NISQ era.
-With modeling of the IBM Qiskit, they took a series of simulations of GSAs inflicting various types of noises.
-By extrapolation of the fitted thresholds, they predicted typical gate error bounds when the GSAs were applied in a data set as large as thirty-two thousand.
-In this paper, we will study the performance of GSA under a variety of noises.
-Different from most previous works where the density matrices were represented by targets and non-targets states, instead we will consider from the viewpoint of Bloch vectors proposed by Rastegin \cite{Rastegin}.
-To obtain a universal conclusion, we will work on theoretical analysis combined with numerical calculations.
+Over the years, numerous studies have been conducted to evaluate the performance of GSA in different noisy environments.
+In 1999, Pablo-Norman \textit{et al.}~\cite{Pablo} analyzed the impact of Gaussian noise on each iteration during the search for a single target.
+In 2000, Long \textit{et al.}~\cite{Long} discovered that the main quantum gate errors were due to the systematic error of the phase flip gate and the random error of the Hadamard transform.
+Kapira \textit{et al.}~\cite{Shapira} studied the effects of unitary noise caused by small disturbances and drift, while Shenvi \textit{et al.}~\cite{Shenvi} investigated the robustness of GSA in the presence of a random phase error in the oracle.
+Using a perturbative method, Azuma \cite{Azuma} analyzed the effects of phase flip errors on the system.
+Zhirov \textit{et al.}~\cite{Zhirov} evaluated the impact of dissipative decoherence on GSA using quantum trajectories.
+The decoherence effect on GSA was also studied by modeling the noise as a depolarizing channel \cite{Salas,Botsinis}.
+Gawron \textit{et al.}~\cite{Gawron} showed that the quantum search algorithm was more efficient than its classical counterpart under low noise from a computational complexity perspective.
+In 2018, Rastegin \cite{Rastegin} investigated the degradation of GSA under collective phase flips to the oracles.
+In recent years, researchers have found that local noise such as the local depolarized channel \cite{Cohn} and localized dephasing \cite{Reitzner} are much worse than global noise.
+In 2020, Wang \textit{et al.}~\cite{Wang20} used IBM Qiskit to simulate the GSA under various types of noise and predicted typical gate error bounds.